 Minimize Exposure for a Healthier Life

 In the modern world, it is impossible to escape radiation.
 You just need to figure out reliable ways to minimize exposure and ditch EMF emitting devices for safer and healthier alternatives.
 Fitbits happen to fall into this category of gadgets.

 A high-quality EMF Meter is the only way to truly know your level of exposure.
 If that amount is more than what you’re comfortable with after educating yourself on the health risks. just don’t wear it.

 Carefully weigh the pros and cons of using them and decide if it’s worth the risk.
 Hopefully, this guide has shed some light on Fitbit EMF radiations to help you make an informed decision.
-Are you worried about laptop radiation?
-Check out our blog and read about the potential danger and associated risks.
+Are you thinking about EMF protection clothing?
+Read our full guide.

 Malka N. Halgamuge, Pineal melatonin level disruption in humans due to electromagnetic fields and ICNIRP limits, Radiation Protection Dosimetry, Volume 154, Issue 4, May 2013, Pages 405–416.

 Morga, Kesari, Davis, Why children absorb more microwave radiation than adults: The consequences.
 Journal of Microscopy and Ultrastructure.
 Volume 2, Issue 4, December 2014, Pages 197-204

 Havas M. Biological effects of non-ionizing electromagnetic energy: a critical review of the reports by the US National Research Council and the US National Institute of Environmental Health Sciences as they relate to the broad realm of EMF bioeffects.
 Environ Rev 2000;8:173–253.